GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 You will be hungry again in one hour.

 ### Our Tech Stack